 Hi, I'm Tami, a Midwestern country girl raised at the edge of the Appalachian foothills.
-In 2008, I married my college sweetheart, Charlie.
-We live in the Buckeye state and work together at our small business, coaching people in exercise and wellness.
-We're mostly family-focused homebodies, but when we travel, we enjoy lounging by a lake or kicking up red dirt in the American Southwest.
+I'm married to my college sweetheart, Charlie.
+We live in the Buckeye state and work together, coaching people in exercise and wellness.

 I honor friendship because I know the pain of losing friends.
 I know the sting of gossip, betrayal, and rejection.
 The aftermath of a wrecked reputation.
 The heartbreak caused by someone who will never knock on my door again.
 The absence of community.
 And the challenge of regaining authentic friends.